telenordigital/id-docs.telenordigital.com/docs/integrate-android-sdk/use-telenorid-as-id-provider.md

 While using Telenor ID as an ID provider we require to follow new style guidelines.
 You have to use `@style/ConnectTheme.TelenorId` as a default style for `ConnectLoginButton`.

-The full minimum code for the button will look next way:
+The full minimum code for the button will look like this:

 ```XML
 <com.telenor.connect.ui.ConnectLoginButton